jwindle/jwindle.github.io/about.markdown

     most exciting studies, I was able to show that the amount of roots present in the root crown was inversely related to nitrous oxide emissions, a major greenhouse gas emitted by row crop agriculture.

+- **Predicted performance of maize hybrids**

+	HFT had a proprietary breeding program.
+I used DNA data to predict the performance of untested varieties using measurements from related plants.

 - **Built out the team and company**